jotok/griddle/README.md

                     unit(1, "npc"), unit(4.1, "lines")));
 ```

 The `grid_push_viewport` function adds a new viewport to the viewport tree.
 Drawing commands are understood in the context of the current viewport.
-The extents of the new viewport are given as units which are understood in terms of the current viewport.
-The x-coordinate of the lower-left corner of the new viewport is given as `unit(0, "npc")`. "npc" stands for "normalized point coordinate; every viewport has lower left corner (0, 0) and upper right corner (1, 1) in npc.
-Since the x-coordinate of the new viewport is 0 npc, the left side of the new viewport will align with the left side of the current viewport.
+The extents of the new viewport are given as units which are likewise understood in terms of the current viewport.
+The arguments to `new_grid_viewport` are the x-coordinate, the y-coordinate, the width, and the height.
+The coordinates refer to the lower-left corner of the viewport.
+Here, the x-coordinate is given as `unit(0, "npc")`. "npc" stands for "normalized point coordinate"; every viewport has lower left corner (0, 0) and upper right corner (1, 1) in npc.
+Thus the left side of the new viewport will align with the left side of the current viewport.

-The y coordinate (of the lower left corner) of the new viewport is given by to be
+The y coordinate of the new viewport is given as

 ```c
 unit_sub(unit(1, "npc"), unit(4.1, "lines"))
 ```

-which we might write more simply as "1 npc - 4.1 lines".
+which we might write more naturally as "1 npc - 4.1 lines".
 That means the y-coordinate will be 4.1 lines below the top of the current viewport, where a line is the height of a line of text in the current font.
 Similarly, we set the width of the new viewport to be 1 npc (i.e., full width) and the hight to be 4.1 lines.

 ```c
 par = (grid_par_t){.color = &content1,